 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-As your business expands globally, it’s essential to have a phone system that can scale with you.
-8×8 is an excellent solution for growing companies that are looking to establish a virtual or local presence outside the U.S. It’s also budget-friendly, offering mix-and-match plans and unlimited international calling.
-This comprehensive 8×8 review will help you learn more about 8×8’s features and functionality.
+As your business expands locally and globally, it’s essential to have a phone system that can scale with you.
+8×8 is an excellent solution for growing companies looking to establish a virtual or local presence outside the U.S. because it’s budget-friendly, offers mix-and-match plans, and allows unlimited international calling.
+This comprehensive 8×8 review will help you learn more about 8×8’s features, costs and other key information to aid your purchase decision.

 8.6 / 10

-Not every Voice over Internet Protocol (VoIP) phone system offers international numbers or supports non-U.S.-based workers.
+Not every Voice over Internet Protocol (VoIP) phone system offers international numbers or supports non-U.S.-based workers, which is prohibitive for companies growing their business.
 However, this is where 8×8 shines.
 Its global reach extends to direct inward dial (local numbers) in over 55 countries and virtual phone numbers for more than 120 countries.

 8×8 goes the extra mile by offering international deployment and multilingual customer service teams.
 This global support is invaluable for companies looking to establish an offshore call center or handle 24-hour customer service calls.
-We also appreciate the convenience of the mobile and desktop admin controls.
-From a single administrative interface, you can quickly serve users, configure the system and manage sites.
+We also appreciate the convenience of the mobile and desktop administrative controls.
+From a single administrative interface, you can quickly serve users, configure the system and manage sites no matter where your team is located.

-Cost is always a concern when it comes to business expansion.
-That’s why we appreciate 8×8’s flexibility.
+Cost is always a concern when opening another business location.
+That’s why we appreciate 8×8’s flexible and affordable packages.
 Its mix-and-match plans cater to various roles, including receptionists and omnichannel customer service agents.
 Depending on your subscription, you can reduce international calling costs by taking advantage of unmetered calling to 14 or 48 countries.

-8×8’s Experience Communications as a Service (xCaaS) platform is designed to keep your workforce connected as your company grows.
+It’s not only about cost savings — 8×8 delivers value for growing businesses.
+All voice plans come with advanced call management, video conferencing and messaging tools.
+The service integrates with customer relationship management (CRM) platforms, and there’s also a no-license Microsoft Teams option.
+We also love that 8×8’s Experience Communications as a Service (xCaaS) platform is designed to keep your workforce connected as your company expands.
 Its reliability, scalability and feature-rich services make it one of the best business phone systems on the market.

 We like that 8×8 allows you to add a custom status message in addition to standard presence data.
 It syncs to your calendar, and you can select which message to display when you have an event.
 However, the iOS and Android apps could be more intuitive.
 Some business users mentioned having problems transferring and parking calls.
 We found that Nextiva and Ooma have more straightforward and usable mobile apps.

-8×8 integrates with some of the best customer relationship management (CRM) software platforms around; we found it easy to activate apps from the 8×8 settings integration panel.
-In contrast, some competitors, like Nextiva, require a third-party integrator tool to connect the phone system to the help desk or CRM software.
-Notably, 8×8 had more limitations when it came to onsite integrations.
-We preferred Ooma Office for seamless connection to analog paging systems and fax machines.
+8×8 integrates with some of the best CRM software platforms, as noted above.
+We found it easy to activate these apps from the 8×8 settings integration panel.
+In contrast, some competitors, like Nextiva, require a third-party integrator tool to connect the phone system to a help desk or CRM software.
+Notably, 8×8 has more limitations when it comes to on-site integrations.
+We prefer Ooma for seamless connection to analog paging systems and fax machines.
 Learn more in our Ooma Office review.

-As your company expands, you can enable optional 8×8 functions for users or departments or enforce them company-wide.
-This flexibility and the phone system’s advanced capabilities make it ideal for growing businesses.
-Below, we identify the 8×8 X Series features that support your organization’s growth and development.
+8×8’s flexibility and advanced capabilities make it ideal for growing businesses.
+As your company expands, you can enable optional functions for users or departments or enforce them company-wide.
+Below, we identify the 8×8 x Series features that can support your organization’s growth and development.

 All VoIP phone systems have online admin portals, but not all providers or plans are multisite or globally compatible.
 We were thrilled that 8×8 added mobile administrative tools in late 2023.
 The apps fully sync to the main 8×8 Admin Console, displaying time-critical alerts and a performance analytics dashboard.
 This addition allows companies to manage several locations from a single admin platform on desktop or mobile devices.

-We liked the time-saving features, like standardized rules and auto-site generation.
-Establishing a new site’s phone system was quicker than it was with some competitors’ software that required us to start from scratch.
+When testing the 8×8 platform, we liked the time-saving features, like standardized rules and auto-site generation.
+Establishing a new site’s phone system was quicker than with some competitors’ software that required us to start from scratch.
 We could also update all office lines simultaneously instead of applying changes manually.

 8×8’s multilevel automated receptionist supports the complex call flows that are standard with larger organizations.
-A system like Nextiva provides a virtual receptionist on its base plan, whereas 8×8, RingEX and Dialpad have multilevel auto-attendants with all subscriptions.
-With 8×8, you can configure submenus and create multisite ring groups.
+Rival Nextiva provides only a basic virtual receptionist (simple IVR) on its base plan, whereas 8×8, RingEX and Dialpad include full multilevel auto-attendants with all their subscriptions.
+With 8×8, you can configure the auto-attendant’s submenus and create multisite ring groups.

 We also appreciate 8×8’s built-in configurations for alternate menus.
 These allow administrators to immediately switch to a substitute auto-attendant during an unplanned event that affects phone service.
 You can designate alternate menu greetings and call-forwarding rules to ensure business continuity, even if one or more of your locations cannot accept calls.

 Data analytics, like 8×8’s unreturned calls or quality trends reports, are invaluable to growing businesses.
 Analytics data for 8×8 Work provides historical and real-time information for hardware and extensions across your organization.
 We liked the customization and filtering options.
-The platform displays granular details in a table or graph from any device.
+The platform displays granular details from any device in a table or graph.

-8×8 call activity and supervisor analytics come with x4 unified communications plans.
-In our RingEX review, we noted that this vendor also includes essential business analytics on its midtier subscription while offering analytics for IT administrators on the base package.
+8×8 call activity and supervisor analytics come with the x4 unified communications plans and higher.
+In comparison, in our RingEX review, we noted that this vendor includes essential business analytics on its midtier subscription while offering analytics for IT administrators on the base package.

-Because 8×8 has phone and call center features on one platform, we love that it also supports integrations at the base and contact center levels.
+Because 8×8 offers both phone and call center features on one platform, we love that it also supports integrations at the base and contact center levels.
 It syncs with core CRM, service, productivity and support applications.
-For instance, 8×8 stores contact call data in HubSpot and Zoho while providing call controls.
+For instance, 8×8 can store contact call data in HubSpot and Zoho CRM while providing call controls.

 8×8’s VoIP solution has a 500-person audio and video conferencing limit — higher than most competitors, including Dialpad and Nextiva.
-Still, RingEX supports 1,000 audio conference attendees.
-Although we didn’t get a chance to test the artificial intelligence (AI) tools offered by 8×8, our research revealed that most AI-generated meeting summaries, action items and highlights save businesses time and increase productivity.
+Still, RingEX supports 1,000 audio meeting attendees.
+Like Dialpad and RingEX, 8×8’s platform now boasts AI-generated meeting summaries, action items and highlights for video conferences.
+This feature saves businesses time and increases productivity, which is critical as your workforce expands.

 We like that 8×8 allows livestreaming to YouTube.
 The meeting application has advanced moderation controls and encourages engagement through instant polls, emoji reactions and hand raising.
 You can share videos in meetings and chat with participants.

-Here’s a breakdown of what you get in each plan.
+Beyond those standard components, here’s a breakdown of what you get in each plan:

 ---|---|